New Student Information

 Information for students who are new to Virginia Tech.

 Information for graduate students related to COVID-19

 The Northern Virginia Center (NVC) at 7054 Haycock Road in Falls Church, VA, opened in 1997.
-The building houses administrative offices for the associate dean of the Graduate School and the Graduate Student Services Office (GSSO) for Virginia Tech in the National Capital Region (NCR).
+The building houses administrative offices for the associate dean of the Graduate School and the Graduate Student Services Office (GSSO) for Virginia Tech in the Greater Washington D.C. area.

 The NVC is also a teaching facility for a number of academic programs offered by Virginia Tech in the region.
-Additionally, faculty and students at the NVC are actively engaged in innovative and collaborative projects to further the university’s research mission in the NCR.
+Additionally, faculty and students at the NVC are actively engaged in innovative and collaborative projects to further the university’s research mission in the D.C. area.

 The NVC is conveniently located adjacent to the West Falls Church Metro station on the Orange line, and exit 66, just off I-66.

 Article ItemWeather update: Delayed openings for sites in the greater Washington, D.C. metro area for Feb.
 2 , article

 Winter weather has affected operations at Virginia Tech locations around the commonwealth.Date: 02/01/2021

 Article ItemFully online MBA launched to meet changing needs , article

 Applications for the inaugural cohort of the 22-month program will be due May 1, with classes starting in July.Date: 01/22/2021